 PicMonkey lets you remove the background of a photo with a single click so you can make layered designs, clean up product photos, and create gorgeous social posts.

-There are many reasons to remove the background of a photo: to get rid of clutter, to clean up a product pic for display, or to cut out an object or person in the foreground to use in a new layered design.
-We’re seeing lots of everyday use of background erase — especially in YouTube thumbnails, Instagram Stories “shop my picks” type posts, and of course, product photos.
+There are many reasons for a photo background eraser: to get rid of clutter, clean up a product pic for display, or cut out an object or person in the foreground to use in a new layered design.
+We’re seeing lots of everyday use of the background erase technique — especially in YouTube thumbnails, Instagram Stories ("shop my picks" type posts), and of course, product photos.

-Pro PicMonkey subscribers have access to our automatic Background Eraser tool found in the Image palette.
-Once a photo is converted to a layer, all you need to do it is select the image layer and click the Remove background button on the Image palette.
-It’s really simple and fast, plus only PicMonkey lets you further tweak your erasure afterwards by painting back on parts of the background, or using the eraser tool to remove just a little bit more.
+PicMonkey Pro subscribers have access to our automatic background eraser tool.
+If a photo is a single layer, all you need to do is click Remove bkgnd from the Background Tools menu.
+It’s just one click and you're done!
+Plus, only PicMonkey lets you further tweak your erasure afterward by painting back on parts of the background, or, using the eraser tool to remove just a little bit more.

 Quick steps to erase a photo background

 In the Background Tools section of the left panel, click the Remove bkgnd button.

 Poof!
 Your image will automatically be saved to Hub with a transparent background.

 Note that removal may take a few seconds.
 In the case that your image isn’t a good candidate for removal, the feature will give you an error message.